creationix/do/README.markdown

       throw error;
     });

-This style is extremely simple (doesn't require an external library like process.Promise to use), and is fairly powerful.
+This style is extremely simple (doesn't require an external library like promises to use), and is fairly powerful.

  - The initial function can have variable arguments.
  - The continuable itself is portable until it's invoked by attaching callbacks.